Manchester City – Liverpool: How to watch, team news, odds, stream

 Team news (INJURY REPORT)

-Liverpool continue to have injury issues defensively with Virgil van Dijk out, so Jurgen Klopp has a choice of whether to play Nat Phillips, Rhys Williams and Joel Matip (who was on the bench at Atalanta) alongside Joe Gomez.
-Elsewhere, Roberto Firmino could start but Diogo Jota came in for him in midweek and scored a hat trick and has now scored in four games in a row for Liverpool.
+Liverpool continue to have injury issues defensively with Virgil van Dijk out, and Jurgen Klopp has opted for Joe Gomez and Joel Matip.
+Elsewhere, Roberto Firmino and red-hot Diogo Jota both start for Liverpool.

 What they’re saying ahead of Manchester City – Liverpool